thoth-tech/handbook/docs/company/reports/t2-2022/splashkit-report.md

 This trimester, this team will collaborate as a unit to create a single game of exceptional class and quality.

-The goal is to make a game so good it is worthy of commercial release game.
+The goal is to make a game so good it is worthy of commercial release.
 The intension here is to showcase to the world, the power of the SplashKit SDK, and encourage developers to develop games using the engine.
 This trimester's student developers will aim to utilise as many methods that SplashKit has to offer in order to ‘advertise’ SplashKit’s ability as a game engine.